Decent-B/Flight_Data_Monitoring/cassandra/CASSANDRA_README.md

 - `up` starts the services
 - `-d` runs them in the background (detached mode)

+**WSL Note:** Docker commands in WSL communicate with Docker Desktop running on Windows.
+All containers run in the Docker Desktop VM, not directly in WSL.

 ### Step 6: Wait for Cluster to Initialize

 Cassandra takes time to start up.
 Wait about **60-90 seconds**, then check the cluster status: